James J. Cimino: Career

 Cimino pioneered the theory and formalisms of medical concept representation underpinning the use of controlled medical vocabularies in electronic medical records in support of clinical decision-making.
 Training under Octo Barnett at Harvard University, he also contributed to the initiation of the Unified Medical Language System.
 In addition, he actively practices medicine as an internist and has devoted many years to develop and innovate clinical information systems that have been integrated in the New York–Presbyterian Hospital, and the Columbia University Medical Center.

 Cimino currently serves as Professor of Medicine, inaugural Director of the Informatics Institute, and Informatics Director for the Center for Clinical and Translational Science at the UAB School of Medicine.
 He was previously Chief of the Laboratory for Informatics Development at the NIH Clinical Center and Professor of Biomedical Informatics at Columbia University (2002-2007).
 At Columbia, he mentored Yves A. Lussier.
-He remains an Adjunct Professor of Biomedical Informatics at Columbia.
+He remains an adjunct professor of Biomedical Informatics at Columbia.
+He continues to teach at Columbia University as an Adjunct Professor of Biomedical Informatics.

-Cimino has published over 200 articles; as of October 2021, his H-index is 72.
+Cimino has over 600 publications; as of June 2025, his h-index is 81.